puppetlabs/puppet-docs/source/pe/1.2/installing.markdown

 * Dashboard's database user (default: "dashboard")
 * A password for Dashboard's user

-If you choose not to install a new database server, you'll need to have already created a database and DB user[^createdb] for Dashboard prior to installation, and to have granted that user all privileges on the database.
+If you choose not to install a new database server, you'll need to have already created a database and MySQL user[^createdb] for Dashboard prior to installation, and to have granted that user all privileges on the database.
 If the database server is on a remote machine, you'll also need to provide the installer with:

 * The database server's hostname
 * The database server's port (default: 3306)